RuihanZhang2015/RuihanZhang2015.github.io/CV.md

 # RESEARCH EXPERIENCE

 ### Jan.
-2020-present [Research] Mapping Spatial Transcriptome of an Entire Vertebrate
+2020-present Mapping Spatial Transcriptome of an Entire Vertebrate

-Brain MIT, Brain and Cognitive Sciences, Cambridge, MA
+MIT, Brain and Cognitive Sciences, Cambridge, MA [Research Project]

 -  Designed and led the project to map the RNA expression profiles of the zebrafish brain.